 Blocking a crochet project helps the stitches settle, stops the corners from curling and properly shapes your finished item.

-There many ways to block your crochet project including steam, mist and wet blocking.
+There are many ways to block your crochet project including steam, mist and wet blocking.
 I mist block almost all of my projects as it’s generally the safest blocking technique.

 Depending on which blocking technique you use, you may need some new supplies.

 For mist blocking, you’ll need a spray bottle to mist, blocking mats and rust-proof pins.
 Trust me on the importance of rust-proof.
-There’s nothing worse than having a gorgeous new white blanket that now have rust stains where all the pins were!
+There’s nothing worse than having a gorgeous new white blanket that now has rust stains where all the pins were!

 4. Wool Jeanie